 Source: Library of Congress, Dulles International Airport, Chantilly, Virginia, 1958-63

 Congress sought to stimulate business at Dulles by limiting business at National.
-Jets flying out of National were limited initially to destinations no further away than 650 miles, though airlines were authorized to continue using seven pre-existing routes with flights to destinations up to 1,000 miles away.
+Jets flying out of National were limited in 1966 to destinations no further away than 650 miles, though airlines were authorized to continue using seven pre-existing routes with flights to destinations up to 1,000 miles away.

 The Federal Aviation Administration (FAA) modified the "perimeter rule" in 1981 to fix the limit for all flights at 1,000 miles.
 The US Congress extended the distance to 1,250 miles in 1986, in the same legislation that transferred Washington National and Dulles airports to the newly-created Metropolitan Washington Airports Authority.